iccir919/100-days-of-code/log.md

 **Today's Progress**: Completed the Survey Form and the Tribute Page projects for Responsive Web Design Certification for freeCodeCamp and got through some of the questions from the Arcade section with JavaScript with Code Signal

 **Thoughts:** Wahoo, today I actually completed some projects for freeCodeCamp.
 It is nice to finally have some of the checkmarks for the Responsive Web Design Certification Projects marked after such a long time of little progress.
 Now, I have to talk about the bad aspect.
 My projects very much look like the tutorials from Team Treehouse and examples from freeCodeCamp.
 It is just interesting to me that I would so blatantly copy the design of others projects.
 I used to tell people the reason I loved front end development was the creative expression it allowed.
-But to be honest, it is come up with beautiful designs.
-The disappoint of what I thought this would and what is my current reality is causing me to have not having as much fun as I thought I would when I told people about my ambitions for this profession.
-The reason I want to continue moving forward with these projects is to continue moving forward.
-I have said this before but my hope is that I will continue to come back to them to improve upon as I learn more and more.
+But to be honest, it is hard come up with beautiful designs.
+The disappoint of how I thought I fit into this profession versus what is my current reality is causing me to have not having as much fun as I thought it would be.
+I have said this before but my hope is that I will continue to come back to these projects to improve upon as I learn more and more.

 **Links to work:**
 - [Team Treehouse Front End Development Track](https://teamtreehouse.com/tracks/front-end-web-development)